MatthewDailey/n8n-render/README.md

 ## Files Created

 - **Dockerfile**: Simple Docker configuration that uses the latest n8n image
-- **render.yaml**: Render configuration file for automated deployment
+- **render.yaml**: Render configuration file for automated deployment with persistent disk storage

 ## What You Need to Do Manually